WengangFei/Airbnb_repo/README.md

 # Airbnb_repo
-Using real to create a Airbnb like app
+Using React to create an Airbnb app.